luismcsoul/the-sustainable-republic/README.md

 23. 19 years represents a cycle of the sun and moon approximate reset and an approximated middle point to adulthood in several countries.
 -
 .
 ## FOURTH PART: "ENVIRONMENTALLY ORIENTED SUSTAINABLE GOVERNANCE"
+### (THE 'PARIS AGREEMENT' MADE A MATHEMATICAL FORMULA FOR TAXATION/INCENTIVES)
+Things that work on scientific basis, like banning the use of lead in the gasoline or the usage of Chlorofluorocarbons are the best examples on how coordination on proven facts is possible and necessary.

 24. The republic aim to extend the concept of 'kind' into a wider perspective, challenging traditional restricted models where only other selected humans are considered as such in relation to their proximity in terms of biological evolutionary kingdom, country of origin, race, gender, age, religious, political and sport affiliations.

-25. The hyerarchical order of rights starts with the clean water and air being the top priority of any policy, followed by natural parks, native animals, plants, indigenous peoples and farmers.
+25. The hyerarchical order of rights starts with the clean water and air being the top priority of any policy, followed by natural parks, native animals, plants and indigenous peoples.
--
-.
-## THE 'PARIS AGREEMENT' MADE A MATHEMATICAL FORMULA FOR TAXATION/INCENTIVES
-Things that work on scientific basis, like banning the use of lead in the gasoline or the usage of Chlorofluorocarbons are the best examples on how coordination on proven facts is possible and necessary.

-44. Geographical areas would be ecologically alighned to river basins.
+26. Geographical areas would be ecologically alighned to river basins.
 Tributary river systems serve to track responsibilities and compensations to the city states inmediate under them regarding the plastic and chemical polution in the water.

-45. For example: Uganda must pay South Sudan, for the polution discharged in the Nile, while South Sudan and Ethiopia, must pay Sudan for the pollution discharged in the Nile and at the same time, Sudan must compensate Egypt for the pollution discharged, while Egypt must pay the other territories for the pollution discharged to the mediterranean sea.
+27. For example: Uganda must pay South Sudan, for the polution discharged in the Nile, while South Sudan and Ethiopia, must pay Sudan for the pollution discharged in the Nile and at the same time, Sudan must compensate Egypt for the pollution discharged, while Egypt must pay the other territories for the pollution discharged to the mediterranean sea.
 The amount to be paid will represent the exact amount that it would cost to heal the damages.

+28. Notice how local goverments should therefore seek to transfer this accountability to corporations and urban water discharges to the river systems and other environmental damages like gas emissions, noise pollution, etc.

+29. By doing so, corporations will effectively and unavoidably, transfer these costs to the final customers, as price increases: facilitating the reconsideration of their daily decisions based on real environmentally accountability.
 -
 .
-## CORPORATIVE STRUCTURES: "ANTI MONOPOLISTIC LAWS"
+## CORPORATIVE STRUCTURES: "TRIPARTITE OWNERSHIP MODEL"

-26. In the same way that crypto currencies deal with the accumulation of power in validators by progressively reducing the rewards, corporation would be planned as unprofitable to grow further than a certain point.
+45. All companies are at the same time Capitalists (48% is granted as non voting shares to investors), state owned (1% non voting shares are owned by the state accounting service) and private (51% is owned by the employees of the company proportionate to their contributions and every employee is the facto share holder).

+46. The intention behind these policies is to focus the attention of investors in financing start ups as a road towards wealth.

+47. Accounting will be public in real team per transaction, and financial reports will be publicly shared on a daily basis.

-27. Companies can't auction more than 49% of their equity as funding strategy and therefore 51% should always remain creditable to the employees proportional to their contributions.
+48. Companies can't auction more than 48% of their equity as funding strategy and therefore 51% should always remain creditable to the employees proportional to their contributions.

-28. Once you leave the company your equity will be transferred to the public shares and the correponding internal shares will be burned in order to rebalance the equity among the updated employees.
+49. Once you leave the company your corresponding equity will be purchased from the public shares and the internal shares will be burned in order to rebalance the equity among the updated employees.

+50. The total liabilities of a company can't exceed ten times the net income AND/OR ten times the tangigle shareholder's equity (Shareholders equity minus the total intangible assets).
+-
+.
+## COPYRIGHTS, INDUSTRIAL AND DESIGN PATENTS ARE LINKED TO THE CREATOR VIA BLOCKCHAIN
+Nobody would be able to transfer or sell these rights.

+Corporations can't own patents, only individuals can do and they last a lifetime. after passing, the patent charges will be still being collected and distributed to the remaining total population.

+Creators are paid in royalties, revenue commission and other residuals proportionate to their contributions.

 29. Any person participating in the production of any product or service gets paid in equity and royalties proportionally according to their contributions.